wenjiaz/content-api-docs/docs/getting_started.md

 * `type` -- the media type, such as article, poll, video, etc
 * `blog` -- the name of one of the Guardian's blogs

-More detail about responses and available parameters are on the [tags page] (tag.html).
+More details about responses and available parameters are on the [tags page] (tag.html).

 [Sections] (section.html)